How to become a trade union official

 - experience in related work

-You could start as a learning rep in a local union office.
+You could start as a trade union representative in the workplace or a union administrator or organiser in a local union office.
 This would help you to get experience and an understanding of the workings of the union at ground level.

 There's a lot of competition for full-time jobs, so relevant paid or voluntary experience could give you a head start when you apply for work.
 Relevant experience could include: